 So basically, look for a laptop with more than one fan situated at opposite ends of your laptop.
 One fan should be assigned to cool the CPU and the other to cool the GPU (graphics card fan).

 If you want efficient cooling, go for a bigger laptop rather than a small one.
 Bigger laptops offer more room to accommodate larger fans that offer better cooling than smaller ones.

 What Games do you want to Play?

-Generally, if you play AAA games (e.g cyberpunk) that use ray trace imaging, you must purchase a laptop with RTX graphics.
-The GTX variants will not be able to run these games.
+Generally, if you play AAA games (e.g., cyberpunk) that use ray trace imaging, you must purchase a laptop with RTX graphics.
+This is because the GTX variants will not be able to run these games.

 If you want to play games like Call of Duty: Warzone or Age of Vampires, you can successfully run them if you purchase a laptop with GTX graphics and a screen with less than 100 refresh rates.